credativUK/credativ-addons/sale_order_edit/doc/sale_order_edit.rst

    g) Change the quantity of product E to 6 and confirm

-   h) Verify all stock moves for the origional SO are cancelled, and the SO is cancelled
+   h) Verify all stock moves for the original SO are cancelled, and the SO is cancelled

    i) Verify the edited SO has 2 stock moves: